Vegan Airline Meals

 - Rice cakes

-Customs will confiscate fresh fruit and homemade food at many borders.
-Pack sealed, commercial snacks for after you land — especially if arriving late when shops are closed.
+Fruit, homemade sandwiches, anything unsealed.
+Pack sealed, commercial snacks for after you land, especially if you're arriving late when shops are shut.